 Simple steps to secure your computers and mobile devices for Internet banking and shopping

 Your home has locks on the doors and windows to protect your family and prevent thieves from stealing cash, electronics, jewelry and other physical possessions.
-But do you have deterrents to prevent the loss or theft of your electronic assets, including bank account and other information in your personal computers, at home and when banking or shopping remotely online?
+But do you have deterrents to prevent the loss or theft of your electronic assets, including bank account and other sensitive information in your personal computers, at home and when banking or shopping remotely online?

-“Think about all of the access points to and from your computer — such as Internet connections, email accounts and wireless networks,” said Michael Benardo, manager of the FDIC’s Cyber Fraud and Financial Crimes Section.
+“Think about all of the access points to and from your computer — such as Internet connections, email accounts and wireless networks,” said Michael Benardo, Chief of the FDIC’s Cyber Fraud and Financial Crimes Section.
 “These always need to be protected.
 Otherwise, it’s like leaving your front door wide open while you are away so that anyone could come in and take what they please.”

-Consider these strategies.
+Consider these strategies:

-These measures include using “strong” user IDs and passwords by choosing combinations of upper- and lower-case letters, numbers, and symbols that are hard for a hacker to guess.
-Don’t use your birthdate, address or other words or numbers that can be easy for con artists to find out or guess.
-Don’t use the same password for different accounts because a criminal who obtains one password can then log in to your other accounts.
+These measures include using “strong” user IDs and passwords by choosing combinations of upper- and lowercase letters, numbers and symbols that are hard for a hacker to guess.
+Don’t use your birthdate, address, or other words or numbers that can be easy for con artists to find out or guess.
+Don’t use the same password for different accounts because a criminal who obtains one password may then be able to log in to your other accounts.
 Keep your user IDs and passwords secret, and change them regularly.
 Make sure to log out of financial accounts when you complete your transactions or walk away from the computer.
+Online banking makes it easier and faster to monitor your accounts.
+This is important because the sooner you can detect a problem with a transaction, the easier it should be to fix.

 For example, some people use online “account aggregation” services that, from one website, can provide a convenient way to pay bills, monitor balances in deposits and investment accounts, and even keep track of your frequent flyer miles.
 While these websites may be beneficial, they can also present potential issues related to the security of the account information you have shared with them.
 If you want to use their services, thoroughly research the company behind the website, including making sure that you’re dealing with a legitimate entity and not a fraudulent site.

-If you bank online, check your deposit accounts and lines of credit at regular intervals to spot and report errors or fraudulent transactions, just as you would review a paper statement.
-Online banking makes it easier and faster to monitor your accounts.
-This is important, because the sooner you can detect a problem with a transaction, the easier it should be to fix.
+If you bank online, check your accounts and lines of credit at regular intervals to spot and report errors or fraudulent transactions, just as you would review a paper statement.

-Federal laws generally limit your liability for unauthorized use of your debit, credit and prepaid cards, especially if you report the problem to your financial institution within specified time periods, which vary depending on the circumstances (see How Federal Laws and Industry Practices Limit Losses From Cyberattacks).
+Federal laws generally limit your liability for unauthorized use of your debit, credit and prepaid cards, especially if you report the problem to your financial institution within specified time periods, which vary depending on the circumstances (see "How Federal Laws and Industry Practices Limit Losses From Cyberattacks").
 A good rule of thumb is to check your accounts online once or twice a week.
 Also, many banks make it easier for customers to keep track of their accounts by offering email or text message alerts when balances fall below a certain level or when there is a transaction over a certain amount.

 Some software manufacturers may issue “patches” that you need to install to update a program.
 Others may simply provide you with a completely new version of the software.
 “Before installing any update you receive, make sure it is legitimate, especially if it is emailed to you,” said Benardo.
 “Check the software manufacturer’s website or contact the company directly to verify the update’s validity.
 Criminals have been known to imitate software vendors providing a security update when, in fact, they are distributing malware.
 Once you confirm that an update is legitimate, install it as soon as possible to correct whatever security flaw might exist.”

 Crooks and computer hackers are always developing new malware that can access computers and steal information, such as account passwords or credit or debit card numbers.
-These programs also may be able to destroy data from the infected computer’s hard drive.
+These programs may also be able to destroy data from the infected computer’s hard drive.

 Malware can enter your computer in a variety of ways, perhaps as an attachment to an email, a downloaded file from an infected website, or from a contaminated thumb drive or disk.
-Fight back by installing anti-virus software that periodically runs in the background of your computer to search for and remove malware.
+Being diligent with email is the most efficient way to avoid a malware infection.
+Fight back by installing antivirus software that periodically runs in the background of your computer to search for and remove malware.
 Also be sure to set the software to update automatically so that it can protect you from the latest malware.
-See Beware of Malware: Think Before You Click! for more information.
+See “Beware of Malware: Think Before You Click!” for more information.

-A public computer, such as at an Internet café or a hotel business center, may not have up-to-date security software and could be infected with malware.
+A public computer, such as at an Internet cafe or a hotel business center, may not have up-to-date security software and could be infected with malware.
 Similarly, if you are using a portable computer (such as a laptop or mobile device) for online banking or shopping, avoid connecting it to a wireless (Wi-Fi) network at a public “hotspot” such as a coffee shop, hotel or airport.
 Wi-Fi in public areas can be used by criminals to intercept your device’s signals and as a collection point for personal information.